phnmnl/container-ramid/README.md

 ## Description

+Here a docker image of RaMID can be created.
 RaMID is a computer program designed to read the machine-generated files saved in netCDF format containing registered time course of m/z chromatograms.
 It evaluates the peaks of mass isotopomer distribution (MID) making them ready for further correction for natural isotope occurrence.
-RaMID is written in “R”, uses library “ncdf4” (it should be installed before the first use of RaMID)  and contains several functions, located in the files “ramid.R” and "libcdf.R", designed to read cdf-files, and analyze and visualize  the spectra that they contain.
+To create the docker image the github repository "https://github.com/seliv55/RaMID" is used.

 ## Key features